mosaaleb/redux-bookstore/README.md

 A bookstore application as part of practicing using **Redux**

 **Features**
-- Storing books in Redux Store
+- Storing books in Redux Store.
-- Filtering books by category
+- Filtering books by category.
-- Adding new book with validations
+- Adding new book with validations.
-- Build with Responsive design
+- Build with Responsive design.
-- Update book reading progress
+- Update book reading progress.

 ### Setup
 ```